-Why is Breast Milk the Best Source of Food for Your Baby?
+Why Is Breast Milk the Best Source of Food for Your Baby?

-What is Colostrum Milk?
+What Is Colostrum Milk?

 The milk produced in the first few days after the birth of your baby is known as colostrum.
 Lasting for about five to seven days, colostrum is thick and sticky usually with a pale yellow colour.
-The high antibody content in colostrum makes it vital for baby’s health and acts as a first vaccine of sorts.
+The high antibody content in colostrum makes it vital for the baby’s health and acts as the first vaccine of sorts.
 Though very concentrated, this milk is easily digested and is produced in small quantities just enough to satiate the requirements of your newborn.

 Other features of colostrum are:

-What is Transitional Milk?
+What Is Transitional Milk?

 This is considered the second stage of your breast milk production and can be seen about a week after delivery.
-Your breasts are likely to feel full and hard while some pain and redness cannot be ruled out.
-Frequently feeding your baby will provide you relief and this can last for a few days.
+Your breasts are likely to feel full and hard, while some pain and redness cannot be ruled out.
+Frequently feeding your baby will provide you relief, and this can last for a few days.
 In the following two weeks, you can expect to see an increase in the quantity of milk as well as changes in its composition.
 The amount of fat and sugar increases while immunoglobulin and protein levels in breast milk dip during this phase.

-What is Mature Milk?
+What Is Mature Milk?

 Which Nutrients Are Found in Breast Milk?

-Quite a few of the nutrients found in breast milk such as infection-fighting white cells cannot be manufactured outside of the human body.
+Quite a few of the nutrients found in breast milk, such as infection-fighting white cells cannot be manufactured outside of the human body.
 It is estimated that 100 ml of breast milk contains about 65 calories.
 Here is a brief break-up of the contents of breast milk:

 - Fats or Lipids

-Lactose makes up around 40% of all calories in breast milk and is the primary carbohydrate in human milk.
+Lactose makes up around 40% of all the calories in breast milk and is the primary carbohydrate in human milk.
 It plays an important role in ridding the stomach of unhealthy bacteria and encouraging absorption of calcium, phosphorus, and magnesium.

 It is estimated that breast milk contains about 40 different enzymes.
-Some of these are helpful in breaking down fats to assist with digestion while others boost immunity against germs and ailments.
+Some of these are helpful in breaking down fats to assist with digestion, while others boost immunity against germs and ailments.
 Lipase is an enzyme present in breast milk that helps break down fat so that babies can digest it easily.

 Composition of Key Nutrients Found in Breast Milk

-The composition of breast milk keeps varying depending on various factors such as the age of the child, the mother’s health, and the mother’s diet to name a few.
-Water makes up around 90% of breast milk and this is essential to keep baby hydrated, control body temperature, provide lubrication for the joints, and protect organs.
+The composition of breast milk keeps varying depending on various factors such as the age of the child, the mother’s health, and the mother’s diet, to name a few.
+Water makes up around 90% of breast milk, and this is essential to keep the baby hydrated, control body temperature, provide lubrication for the joints, and protect organs.